anuket-project/anuket-specifications/doc/gov/chapters/chapter09.md

 CNTT will provide the participants with the community RC-1 Test suite, found at this Link: https://github.com/cntt-n/CNTT/blob/master/doc/ref_impl/cntt-ri/chapters/chapter04.md.
 The participants will execute test cases per instructions and record the quantitative results.

 Test case suite should be executed successfully at least 3 times.
 Three times represents the recommended number of test suite runs to eliminate false positives in results.
 A triage process will be used to determine and manage root cause analysis of failures.
-If the failures are determined to be issues with the participant’s RI, CNTT will convey the issues to the RI and make available SMEs to assist the participant in resolving the issues.
+If the failures are determined to be issues with the participant’s VI, CNTT will convey the issues to the RI work stream and make available SMEs to assist the participant in resolving the issues.
 When failures are deemed to be caused by an issue or gap in the RA/RI/RC, the community will work to determine the resolution, and modify the RA/RI/RC accordingly.

 Once the test case suite execution is successful for 3 consecutive iterations, the participant will provide the data of all iterations (both successful and unsuccessful) to CNTT based on participant privacy expectations (See Expectation #4)